What is a regular divergence?

-If price is making lower lows (LL), but the oscillator is making higher lows (HL), this is considered to be regular bullish divergence.This normally occurs at the end of a DOWNTREND.
-After establishing
+If the price is making lower lows (LL), but the oscillator is making higher lows (HL), this is considered to be regular bullish divergence.This normally occurs at the end of a DOWNTREND.

 After establishing a second bottom, if the oscillator fails to make a new low, it is likely that the price will rise, as price and momentum are normally expected to move in line with each other.

-Below is an image that portrays regular bullish divergence.
+Below is an image that portrays a regular bullish divergence.

 Regular Bearish Divergence

-In the image below, we see that price reverses after making the second top.
+In the image below, we see that the price reverses after making the second top.

 We’ll explain more in the next section.
 Read on!